NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 ## Execution Context

-Before instance can be evaluated the `InferenceExectionContext` must be created and populated with all the necessary information.
+Before the instance can be evaluated the `InferenceExecutionContext` must be created and populated with all the necessary information.
 This context contains:

 * pointer to the instance to use
 * pointer to the optional callback to receive results